LVPlayground/playground/javascript/components/menu/README.md

   void addItem(string firstTitle, string secondTitle, optional function listener = null);

-  // Displays or hides the menu for |player|. void showForPlayer(Player player);
+  // Displays or hides the menu for |player|. void displayForPlayer(Player player);
   void closeForPlayer(Player player);

-  // Event handler invoked when a player closes the menu without choosing. attribute EventHandler onplayerclose;
+  // Event handlers invoked when the menu is opened or closed for a player. event onshow;
+  event onclose;

-  // Event handler invoked when a player selects an item. attribute EventHandler onplayerselectitem;
+  // Event handler invoked when a player has selected an item from the menu. event onselect;
 };
 ```

 When passing an array of `columns` to the constructor, each entry must be an object having a `title`
 and a `width`.
 The `width` must be a number between in the range of `[0, 640]`, inclusive.

+Menus will become immutable once they have been presented to a player for the first time.
+This is
+what allows the menu allocation system to work reliably.

 ## Example: Picking your favorite animal
 The following code will enable the player to select their favorite animal.